-Why will AR Apps struggle for engagement without ARCloud?
+Why AR Apps will struggle for engagement without the AR Cloud

 AR-Native apps need real-time connections to People, Places & Things

 If you were asked what is the single most valuable asset in the tech industry today, you’d probably answer that it’s Google’s search index, or Facebook’s social graph or maybe Amazon’s supply chain system.
 I believe in 15 years time there’ll be another asset at least as valuable as these, that doesn’t exist today.
 Probably more valuable, if you look at what Microsoft’s Windows O/S asset (easily the most valuable tech asset in the 1990s) is worth in 2017 vs 1997.

 Will one company eventually own (a huge profitable part of) it?
 History says probably.
 Will it be a new company?
 Also probably.
 Just as it was hard to imagine Microsoft losing its position in 1997, its hard to imagine in 2017 Google or Facebook losing their position.
 But nothing is guaranteed.
 I’ll try to lay out the arguments supporting each of three sides playing here (incumbents, startups, open web) in the last post of this series.

 My last couple of posts talked about how ARKit and ARCore work.
 Basically discussing what’s available today and how did we get here.
 This post (well, series of posts) is going to get into what’s missing from ARKit and ARCore, and how those missing pieces will work.